Our Must-do Tuscany Itinerary

 Where to Stay in Pienza / Montepulciano

 Stay in the historic centers of Pienza or Montepulciano to be close to shops, bars, and restaurants.
-Alternatively, opt for a more rural setting in any of the incredible ‘agriturismo’ properties.
-These farmhouses normally have pools and beautiful gardens, so enjoy relaxing after your road trip with a glass of wine while you take in beautiful views of the hills of Tuscany.
+Alternatively, opt for a more rural setting and book an incredible agriturismo property in Tuscany.
+These farmhouses normally have pools and beautiful gardens, so enjoy relaxing after your road trip with a glass of wine while you take in beautiful views of the rolling Tuscan hills.

 Day 4 – Saturnia and Montemerano